Cayenne Pepper

 Question: How many capsules should I start with?

 Answer: Cayenne is very potent.
 One typical capsule of cayenne is about 1/4th or 1/3rd of a teaspoon so if you decide to add cayenne to your health regime, from experience, I wouldn't start with more than that.
+Quite honestly, drinking it is better for you than taking the capsules as the capsules dissolve in the stomach and "shock" the stomach.
+Remember, digestion starts in the mouth.

 Question: Hello, I found your website last week and began drinking the cayenne pepper water for a hemorrhoid problem.
 I felt pretty good when I first started, reduced swelling and almost more energetic, but the last couple of days the problem has gotten worse and I seem to be in more pain.
 I don't have a bleeding hemorrhoid problem, but it's more painful as of late.
 Is this possible from constriction on the hemorrhoidal veins, or are new symptoms appearing?
 I have been using about a 1/4 tsp for the last week.
 What do you know of horse chestnut extract?
 Thanks for the help, I hoped this would rid me of this problem, but hasn't yet.
 Also, should I increase the amount used, would persistent use be more beneficial in fixing the problem, or should it have fixed the problem at this point?

-I can't see how cayenne would make the hemorrhoids more painful.
+I can't see how Capsicum would make the hemorrhoids more painful.
 I think what's happening is more symptoms are appearing.
 Keep taking it.
 Your blood might have a lot of build-up of mucous in it and that could be causing the new symptoms with the blood vessels there.
 What you describe sounds like a typical cleansing experience.

 I recommend horse chestnut too and if used in a sensible way with cayenne it will amplify your results.cayenne pepper powder

 Dr. John R. Christopher, the famed herbalist/naturopathic who passed away in Feb.
 1983, told a story of a bodybuilder friend who had hemorrhoids so bad, he had to wear a belt.
-Upon seeing Dr. Christopher take his daily glass of cayenne pepper water, he asked him if that concoction would help.
+Upon seeing Dr. Christopher take his daily glass of Capsicum water, he asked him if that concoction would help.
 "Only if you take it," Dr. Christopher said.
 His friend started taking it and his hemorrhoids went away and he no longer had to wear the belt.
 Dr. Christopher. doesn't mention if his friend changed his diet at all but I'm betting he did.

 I hope this helps.
 Again, I'm not a doctor but I'm only trying to help and I am not expecting anything in return for I only want to help people.